 People with a low tolerance for alcohol typically don’t like to drink a lot because of their low tolerance, but as we’ll discuss next, it’s possible to change this tolerance.

-People who suffer from alcohol sensitivity aren’t likely to be able to get past it easily, if at all, because the physical symptoms make it too uncomfortable.
-Like an allergy, there is no overcoming it from prolonged use.
-If you’re allergic to peanuts, you will continue being allergic to peanuts
+People who suffer from alcohol sensitivity aren’t likely to be able to get past it easily, if at all, because the physical symptoms make it too uncomfortable to process alcohol.
+There is no overcoming an alcohol allergy from prolonged use.
+For example, if you’re allergic to peanuts, you will continue being allergic to peanuts.

 Can Most People Build Up a Tolerance to Alcohol?